trcm/rigby-and-mckenzie/readme.md

 # Limitations, Improvements, Assumptions

+## Error Handling

+The error handling in this application is fairly naive, in a proper application Throwables would be wrapped and put into and an Error type designed for the service.

 ## Validation

 There is very little (read, no) validation for the request payload on the Rigby